-Yes, you can use your HSA funds to cover expenses related to dental care and orthodontia — but there are limits you need to keep in mind.
-The main one that impacts dental care is that HSA-covered treatments must be medically necessary.
-If a dental concern impacts your health or is considered preventative care, you should be able to use your HSA funds to pay for it.
+Yes, you can use your HSA funds to cover expenses related to dental care and orthodontia — but there are limits.
+Most importantly, HSA-covered treatments must be medically necessary.
+If a dental concern affects your health or is considered preventative care, you should be able to use your HSA funds to pay for it.

 HSA funds are not meant to be used to cover cosmetic procedures — and many aspects of dental care fall under this umbrella.
 The problem is that the line between a medical necessity and a cosmetic treatment can be rather thin.
-With dental and orthodontic treatment, it is always a good idea to contact your HSA administrator to verify whether or not your funds can be used to pay for your care.
+With dental and orthodontic treatment, it is always a good idea to contact your HSA administrator to verify whether you can use your funds to pay for your care.